 Even if growing cannabis in your area is permitted for medical reasons, it is worth checking the terms of your lease if you live in rented accommodation, especially if you live in a house share.
 Growing weed is fun, but it isn't worth potentially losing your accommodation if you end up being evicted.
 There may well be a clause in your lease that prevents you from growing anything that can increase levels of humidity or risk electrical fires from the lights, so get things checked out first.

-Now if you love weed, there is a good chance that the lovely if somewhat pungent aroma won’t bother you at all.
-Still, if you want to stay on good terms with your neighbours and/or flatmates, it is wise to take some steps to eliminate the aroma that will inevitably come wafting from your grow tent.
+Now, if you love weed, there is a good chance that the lovely if somewhat pungent aroma won't bother you at all.
+Still, if you want to stay on good terms with your neighbors and/or flatmates, it is wise to take some steps to eliminate the aroma that will inevitably come wafting from your grow tent.
 You need to use an exhaust fan that is connected to the activated carbon filter in the grow room and a general ventilation system that works well.
-This will also reduce the risk of mould affecting your weed, so is a win-win all round.
-Try and keep your grow tent air-tight, and this should allow someone to stand a metre away from your set-up without smelling any weed.
-If you are still worried about the smell, odour eliminating sprays can be very useful.
+This will also reduce the risk of mold affecting your weed, so is a win-win all round.
+Try and keep your grow tent air-tight, and this should allow someone to stand a meter away from your set-up without smelling any weed.
+If you are still worried about the smell, odor eliminating sprays can be very useful.

 Growing in a relatively restricted space means that some thought is required regarding the choice of strain.
 Whether you plan to use a grow box, closet or grow tent, you'd be well-advised to choose more compact strains for apartment cultivation.

-This really means choosing Indicas or Indica-dominant hybrids as they grow in compact, bushier ways than leggy Sativas.
+This really means choosing Indica's or Indica-dominant hybrids, as they grow in compact, bushier ways than leggy Sativa'.
 Autoflowers may also be a good choice.
-Another aspect to think about is the level of difficulty of a particular variety – some are much harder to grow than others.
-If you’re a novice grower or are growing in a minimal space, it makes sense to choose a strain that has a reputation for being easy to grow.
+Another aspect to think about is the level of difficulty of a particular variety - some are much harder to grow than others.
+If you're a novice grower or are growing in a minimal space, it makes sense to choose a strain that has a reputation for being easy to grow.

 There are several options for weed growing in an apartment: grow tents, wardrobes or grow boxes.

 Wardrobes or closets are perhaps the first choice for growers considering a stealth grow.
-They offer privacy from curious flatmates, are often already in the room and can be easily adapted with Mylar to optimise lighting.
+They offer privacy from curious flatmates, are often already in the room, and can be easily adapted with Mylar to optimize lighting.